News Releases & Announcements

 Safeguard Livestock During Drought

 During drought or extremely dry conditions, the state veterinarian advises livestock owners to take precautions to maintain the health of their animals.
-Pastures that would normally maintain livestock well into the fall become brittle.
-Owners need to make sure livestock have access to quality hay and an abundant supply of fresh water.
+Pastures that would normally maintain livestock become brittle.
+Owners need to make sure livestock have access to quality forage and an abundant supply of fresh water.
 Depending on the animal and the environment, it may also be appropriate to give grain to livestock that typically do well on pasture alone.